IsraelF6/Cache-Simulator/README.md

 # Cache-Simulator

-I. Purpose
+I. Purpose:
 The purpose of this project is to exercise your understanding of caches of various sizes and configurations, as well as the write policies of write-through and write-back.

 II.
-Basic Description
+Basic Description:
 You will be implementing a cache simulator in C, which will be contained in the single file proj3.c.
 Your program should take as command line arguments the following information:
 - b: size of block in bytes.